instadw/instadwell-blog/_coliving_faq/why-do-tech-professionals-choose-a-pg-near-sohna-road-sector-48.md

 A pg near sohna road sector 48 sits at a practical commute midpoint, close enough to Golf Course Extension Road to keep mornings manageable, and within the Rapid Metro catchment for anyone working further into Cyber City or DLF Phase 2.
 That commute math is why software developers, consultants, and startup employees cluster here rather than pushing further south for cheaper rent.

 Gated communities like Vipul World give residents building-level security and maintained common infrastructure without depending on HRERA enforcement.
-Managed PGs inside these communities offer furnished rooms, lift access, housekeeping, and app-based service requests — the operational baseline that saves time when you're working long hours.
+Managed PGs inside these communities offer furnished rooms, lift access, housekeeping, and app-based service requests, the operational baseline that saves time when you're working long hours.

 On the cost side, Sector 48 runs ₹500–₹1,000/month above comparable setups in Sector 50 or 51.
 For most tech professionals, the commute saving justifies it.